mpv-player/mpv/DOCS/interface-changes.rst

     - remove old Apple Remote support, including --input-appleremote
     - add MediaPlayer support and remove the old Media Key event tap on macOS. this possibly also re-adds the Apple Remote support
+    - the "edition" property now strictly returns the value of the option, instead of the runtime value.
+The new "current-edition" property needs to be queried to read the runtime-chosen edition.
+This is a breaking change for any users which expected "edition" to return the runtime-chosen edition at default settings (--edition=auto).
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.